It’s no secret that I think guest posts are a good idea.

 - Title + short description.
 Propose 2-3 titles, then give a little insight into what you’d actually write on the topic.
 This can be as simple as “Five Effective Strategies to Motivate Your Employees: tips from successful managers to help you boost sales and increase employee retention.”

 - A single, in-depth idea.
 You can also send one detailed pitch for a single idea.
-To do this, you need to have a good idea what you’ll be writing about, including sources or experts you’ll talk to, you’re main 3-5 points, and an overview of the content of the post.
+To do this, you need to have a good idea what you’ll be writing about, including sources or experts you’ll talk to, your main 3-5 points, and an overview of the content of the post.

 Which pitch style you go with is up to you, though you may find that the website itself gives you an idea of which they’d prefer.
 Which brings us to…